deeglaze/macro-models/README.md

 ```racket
 (struct Foo (x y))
 ```
-The canonical example for a well-behaved "non-hygienic" macro in the Racket community is ```racket struct```.
+The canonical example for a well-behaved "non-hygienic" macro in the Racket community is `struct`.
 We know that this form will introduce phase 0 definitions for

 ```racket
 Foo